Outbound Systems

 Outbound Systems, Inc., was an American computer company based in Boulder, Colorado.
 Founded by Warren Conner in 1989, the company offered Macintosh clone computer systems in various portable form factors between 1989 and 1991.
-It left the Mac conversion business in 1992 to build windows-based desktop computers before going bankrupt in 1993.
+It left the Mac conversion business in 1992 to build Windows-based desktop computers before going bankrupt in 1993.

 Wallaby laptop

 The company's first product, the Wallaby, was a Mac clone laptop.
 It is powered by a 15-MHz Motorola 68000 processor.
 Later versions increased the clock speed to 20 MHz.

 The Wallaby laptop was introduced in 1989 and was significantly lighter, at just over 4 kg, and easier to carry than Apple's own Macintosh Portable released at around the same time.
 Due to Apple's refusal to license the Macintosh Toolbox in read-only memory (ROM), Wallaby users had to install a Mac ROM to make the computer work.
-The ROM was typically removed from an older Mac, a process that would render the donor Mac unusable.
+The ROM was typically removed from an older Mac, a process that would render the donor Mac unusable except when docked with the laptop using a special cable.
 Even with this additional cost, a typical price of $4,000 USD compared favorably to that of the Mac Portable.

 The Wallaby featured a built-in pointing device located below the keyboard, named the Trackbar (with earlier models referring to it under the trademark of Isopoint); it was a cylinder that scrolled up and down and slid left and right.
 It ran on standard camcorder batteries, rather than the expensive custom batteries commonly found in most portable computers around this time.